-Volcan Acatenango in Guatemala is a stratovolcano that is located close to the city of Antigua.
+Volcan Acatenango in Guatemala is a stratovolcano that is located close to the city of Antigua and is considered one of the best hikes in Central America.
 It’s been dormant since the early 20th century, making it safe to hike.
 Hiking Volcano Acatenango is hard because most of the journey is on a steep incline which becomes tougher the higher you go.

 - Location: Patagonia, Argentina

 - Distance: 126 km |

 - Best Time to Visit: November to March is the best

 The W-trek in Torres del Paine National Park is one of the most hiked paths in all of Patagonia, in fact, if your trip coincides with summer, you will need to book your camping spot or Refugio well in advance to have a chance at completing the hike.